andrewmoise/grits/client/lib/README.md

 * `edit(filename)` just launches Codemirror, but you could override it if you wanted a different editor by default.
 * `files(path)` is a file browser.
 You can give it an argument to open a specific directory.
 * `gterm()` is a terminal.
 * `iframe(url)` launches a widget which displays a web page.
-Like `download()`, CORS makes it almost entirely useless in practice, except for testing your own cooperating applications.
+Like `download()`, CORS makes it almost entirely useless in practice except for testing your own cooperating applications.

 ## Enjoy!